Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 ![Topology](./ReadmeFiles/topology.png)

-For more information on the concepts used in this sample, be sure to read the [v2.0 endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).
+For more information on the concepts used in this sample, be sure to read the [identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).

 > Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
 > - application secrets (also named application password).
 This is what we've seen so far.